 Display size and resolution:

-The display is the largest power consumer in your laptop.
+The display is the largest power usage or consuming in your laptop.
 The display size and screen resolution are directly linked to the power consumption.
 The larger the display, the more work the processor has to do to push each pixel.

 Bigger displays are thus more power-hungry.
 The number of pixels also determines how much more power the processor has to spend on pushing the same content to the screen.